Admissions Header

 Dual coding – combining text, images, animations, and videos:

-• Without adding cognitive load, students can learn more quickly and deeply.
+• Without adding cognitive load, pupils can learn more quickly and deeply.

 Collaboration: